 - Security issues with functions accessible through WordPress’ AJAX functionality (those are a common source of disclosed vulnerabilities these days)

-- Persistent cross-site scripting (XSS) vulnerabilities in publicly accessible portions of the theme
+- Persistent cross-site scripting (XSS) vulnerabilities in the frontend portions of the plugin and in the admin portions accessible to users with the Author role or below

-- Cross-site request forgery (CSRF) vulnerabilities in the admin portion of the theme
+- Cross-site request forgery (CSRF) vulnerabilities in the admin portion of the plugin

 SQL injection vulnerabilities (the code that handles requests to the database)